evirgenoguz/NotesApp/README.md

 # NotesApp

-In this app you can create notes and we use room database for store notes.
+You can reach that app with this link -> [Notes App](https://play.google.com/store/apps/details?id=com.evirgenoguz.notesapp) In this app you can create notes and we use room database for store notes.

 ## Used Tech